Perspectives on stability and mobility of transit passenger's travel behaviour through smart card data: Profiling Passengers Based on SCD

-Before analyzing the transit behaviors of the passengers in Beijing, we separate the whole passengers into two groups: \emph{extreme} travelers and \emph{non-extreme} travelers.
-We define and identify the extreme travelers according to a survey in 2010 \cite{Long:2015aa} as well as researchers' own experiences of living in Beijing.
-Four types of extreme travelers are defined based on their behaviors in weekdays, by setting several thresholds and combining empirical knowledge of Beijing as depicted in Table \ref{table:extreme}.
-For example, since most people's working hours start on 8:30 or 9:00 am in Beijing, public transit boarding time before 6:00 am would be considered as an unusually early situation.
+Before analyzing the transit behaviors of the passengers in Beijing, we separate the whole passengers into two groups: extreme travelers and non-extreme travelers, according to an existing study \cite{long2016early}.
+Four types of extreme travelers are defined based on their behaviors in weekdays, by setting several validated thresholds and combining empirical knowledge of Beijing as depicted in Table \ref{table:extreme}.
+For example, since most people's working hours start at 8:30 or 9:00 am in Beijing, public transit boarding time before 6:00 am would be considered as an unusually early situation \cite{long2016early}.
+As we evaluated, those types of extreme travelers only account for a small proportion (less than 5\%) of the whole passengers.
+Since the extreme travelers have clear definitions and can be easily filtered out from the raw data, the data of extreme travelers is eliminated from the dataset for clustering and analyzed separately in the experiments in our study.